axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/introduction/index.rst

 There are two different widgets types available:

-- Axon Ivy Process
+- |axon-ivy| Process
 - External URL

 An external URL embeds the corresponding website into your dashboard.
 This feature is helpful to integrate enterprise content management systems or knowledge sites.

-Specify your Axon Ivy Process as a widget element and display your process directly in your custom dashboard.
+Specify your |axon-ivy| Process as a widget element and display your process directly in your custom dashboard.

 Adjustable Look for Process List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^